The Photosphere Emission Spectrum of Hybrid Relativistic Outflow for Gamma-ray Bursts: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for constructive suggestions.
 This work is supported by the National Natural Science Foundation of China (Grant Nos.
 11725314, 12041306, 11903019, 11833003), the Major Science and Technology Project of Qinghai Province (2019-ZJ-A10).
 Y.Z.M. is supported by the National Postdoctoral Program for Innovative Talents (grant No. BX20200164).